SubZeroPL/cs-rin-ru-enhanced-mod/README.md

 - Dynamically refresh: the current time, who is online, received messages (dynamic_function).
 - Colors messages in red if you have an unread message (colorize_new_messages).
 - Colorize several elements on the page (colorize_the_page).
-- Colorize your friends for easy recognition (colorize_friends).
+- Colorize your friends for easy recognition (colorize_friends_me).
 - Add a button to access your profile (add_profile_button).
 - Verification that the user is connected or not.
 If he is not, he disables the functions that need to be connected.